From Theory to Application: A Practical Introduction to Neural Operators in Scientific Computing: Neural operators as surrogates for the forward problem

 It should be noted that extending the above to a vector-valued function (for a linear elasticity problem) as input and output is relatively straightforward.

-Before writing the loss function, note that while an input to FNO is a triplet $(m(x^1, x^2), x^1, x^2)$, during training and testing, the input is applied in a batch.
-The FNO is applied to input matrix $X$ of size $N\times n_1\times n_2\times 3$ altogether, i.e., $N$ samples of $m^I$ and grid locations.
-FNO produces $N\times n_1 \times n_2 \times d_o$ outputs, corresponding to $N$ functions $u^I$ at all grid locations.
+Before writing the loss function, note that while an input to FNO is a triplet $(m(x^1, x^2), x^1, x^2)$, during training and testing, the input is processed as a batch of samples, each defined over the full spatial grid.
+The FNO is applied to the input matrix $\rb{X}$ of size $N\times n_1\times n_2\times 3$ altogether, i.e., $N$ samples of $m^I$ and grid locations.
+FNO produces $N\times n_1 \times n_2 \times d_{U}$ outputs, corresponding to $N$ number of $d_{U}$-valued functions $u^I$ at all grid locations.
 Noting this, the optimization problem to train parameters $\theta$ reads: